-MAT-053 Pre-Algebra (4 s.h.)
+MAT-053 Pre-Algebra

-Prerequisite: A score of 15 or higher on the Pre-Algebra Pretest.
-This is a basic math course that will prepare students to compete in an entry-level math course and to use numbers effectively in other situations.
+Prerequisite: A score of 15 or higher on the Prealgebra Pretest; COMPASS Prealgebra score of at least 25; or ACT score of at least 12.
+This is a basic mathematics course that will prepare students to compete in an entry-level math course and to use numbers effectively in other situations.
 Upon completion, students will be able to perform basic computational skills with whole numbers, fractions, decimals, percentages, and integers.
-(MAT-053 is a developmental course.
-Credit earned will not satisfy the requirements for an Associate Degree and will not be used in calculating the cumulative grade point average for graduation.)
+MAT-053 is a developmental course.
+Credit earned will not satisfy the requirements for an Associate degree and will not be used in calculating the cumulative grade point average for graduation.
 Students will be allowed to register in Pre-Algebra upon referral from the instructor and/or appropriate diagnosis.
 (60-0) Equivalent to MATH-040, 40-040.